mac-theobio/QMEE/topics/Simulations.md

 - Simulations great for figuring for common needs like power analysis.

-- Simulations also can play key roles in statistical inferences (like the parametric bootatrap)
+- Simulations also can play key roles in statistical inferences (like the parametric bootstrap)

 Class materials